zhartman86/MathfinderBot/README.md

    -`char-name` The name of the character to delete.
 This will pop-up a window to confirm your selection.

-`char-name`

- - The name of the character.

-`game`

- - If left blank, it will default to Pathfinder.
-Any other options are purely experimental, and not well supported at the current time.

 ### **CHAR-UPDATE**

 usage: /char-update `sheet-type` `file`